…for Optimum Digestion and Effortless Weight Loss

 According to Ayurveda, the root cause of weight gain is a build-up of waste due to faulty digestion.

-Therefore, Ayurvedic diet and lifestyle focuses on 1) improving digestion, 2) boosting absorption and 3) eliminating waste for effortless weight loss.
+Therefore, Ayurvedic diet and lifestyle practices focuses on: 1) improving digestion, 2) boosting absorption and 3) eliminating waste for effortless weight loss.

 Ayurveda starts with the principle that our bodies are intelligent and follow “natural” or biological laws so to speak that maintain balance, harmony and health.
 In Sanskrit, the language of Ayurveda as well as Yoga, this is called Mahat.
-Interestingly enough, it’s very close to the Egyptian word: Maat, that has a very similar meaning.
+Interestingly enough, it’s very close to the Egyptian word: Maat, which has a very similar meaning.

 Therefore, we want to learn, understand and apply these natural/biological laws in order to lose weight and maintain a state of health.